Gabriel Barros

-Gabriel de Sousa Barros (born 25 October 2001), known as Gabriel Barros, is a Brazilian footballer who plays as a forward for Criciúma, on loan from Internacional.
+Gabriel de Sousa Barros (born 25 October 2001), known as Gabriel Barros, is a Brazilian footballer who plays as a forward for América Mineiro, on loan from Internacional.

 Club career

 Ituano

 Born in São Paulo, Gabriel Barros joined Ituano's youth setup in 2018 for the under-17 squad, after representing Red Bull Brasil and Osasco.
 He made his first team debut on 22 February 2020, coming on as a late substitute for Yago in a 2–0 Campeonato Paulista home win over Santos.

 Gabriel Barros scored his first professional goal on 26 July 2020, netting his team's third in a 3–1 away success over Santo André.
 On 3 September, he renewed his contract until 2023.

 Flamengo (loan)

 On 16 October 2020, Gabriel Barros joined Flamengo and was initially assigned to the under-20 team.
 He made his first team debut for Fla the following 3 March, replacing Thiago Fernandes late in a 1–0 Campeonato Carioca away win over Nova Iguaçu.

 On 2 December 2021, after four first team appearances, Gabriel Barros returned to Ituano after Flamengo opted to not exercise his buyout clause.